 They sat in silence, he leaning into her, back pressed against her chest.
 She had her arms crossed in front of his neck, chin resting on his head.
 He was as relaxed as he could remember being.
-It really was nice to disconnect from the rigors of his work, to forget, even momentarily, the issues of the world, especially the ones he dealt with on a daily basis.
+It was nice to disconnect from the rigors of his work, and forget, even momentarily, the world’s issues, especially the ones he dealt with daily.

 Their view included the new London Eye, Big Ben and St. Paul’s.
 Several green spaces were also visible, contrasting to the far away silver and glass of high rises.
 Mark started to point out some of the sites laid out in front of them.

 “Mark, you’re smart as a whip,” she whispered into his ear.
 “Which is that?” as she pointed to a very tall structure.

 “It’s the BT Tower.
 It started as a communications tower in 1965 but after a bombing in ‘71, it’s been closed to the public.”
 He stopped momentarily, then asked, “Do you really think me smart?”